Coboundaries of 3-IETs: Proof of

-We begin by showing that with the above assumption, the integrals of $S_{q_n}(f)$ converge quickly to 0 on properly chosen intervals. \begin{lemma} With the assumptions above, there exists a sequence $c_k$ of positive numbers such that
+We begin by showing that with the above assumption, the integrals of $S_{q_n}f$ converge quickly to 0 on properly chosen intervals. \begin{lemma} Assume that $f$ and $f'$ have bounded variation, and \Crefrange{eq: DKfunction}{eq:unboundedquotients} hold.
+Then there exists a sequence $(c_k)_{k\in\N}$ of positive numbers such that

 \end{lemma} \begin{proof} Recall that for every $n\in\N$, the first return map to any interval $L=[c,d)\subset [0,1)$ of length $\|q_{n+1}\alpha \|+\|q_n\alpha\|$ is a 2-IET (a rotation) and the discontinuity point is either $c+\|q_{n+1}\alpha \|$ or $d-\|q_{n+1}\alpha \|$.
 For further details, see \Cref{sec:Rokhlin}.
-In both cases, the entire interval breaks into two Rokhlin towers of intervals (seen on the circle), where the one with the shorter base has height $q_n$ and the one with the longer base has height $q_{n+1}$.
-Without loss of generality, we assume that the former holds for all $n\in\N$.
+In both cases, the entire interval splits into two adjacent Rokhlin towers of intervals (seen on the circle), where the one with the shorter base has height $q_n$ and the one with the longer base has height $q_{n+1}$.
+Without loss of generality, we assume that the former holds for all considered $n\in\N$, since the other case is symmetric.